 Today, we have smartphones with processing capability matching that of computers.
 Furthermore, the amount of sensitive and important information held by these gadgets is amazing.
 In fact, most job-related transactions can be executed using a smartphone.
 Hence, attackers have developed mobile malware targeting smartphone owners.

 The attacks targeted on smartphones usually come in the form of malicious software installations.
 In the past, android phone users were the main victims of malicious software.
 Be that as it may, over time Google has put in place measures curbing downloads of suspicious applications.
 Still, caution needs to be taken when downloading and installing applications.

 More and more organizations continue migrating core services to the cloud.
 Hosting services in virtual servers tend to increase efficiency as well as flexibility.
 In short, the cloud service has provided companies with a platform for running operations efficiently and more profitably.
 However, the attackers have read the trend and are presently developing malicious codes targeted at cloud services.

 Even though most advanced unified threat management solutions focus on server and endpoint security, still a lot needs to be done about cloud security.
 Therefore IT security practitioners have an obligation of ensuring that the security solution deployed offers protection for cloud servers.

 Organizations need to recognize that the cybersecurity landscape has greatly shifted over the years.
 The IT security focus areas we have highlighted above will provide a roadmap for the deployment of cybersecurity tools.
-Getting the focus right will lead to adequate protection of company data, the devices being used and the people participating in the today to day business operations.
+Getting the focus right will lead to adequate protection of company data, the devices being used, and the people participating in day-by-day business operations.